 Do you exercise regularly and eat a healthy diet, but still shy away from throwing on the ol' bikini?
 When you reach for a coverup, do you prefer one that hides, well…pretty much everything?
 Have no fear; I'm here to help.
 Today I'm sharing a few dietary tips to help you avoid last-minute puffiness, so you can get a bikini-ready body in no time.

 Cutting the following items from your diet for a short period of time won't necessarily cause you to lose weight.
 However, you will shed excess water and eliminate bloating, which means you'll look leaner and better in your swimsuit!

-4. GUM: While it may seem like a good idea to keep your mouth occupied with gum so you won't stuff it with fattening foods, that isn't always the case.
+While it may seem like a good idea to keep your mouth occupied with gum so you won't stuff it with fattening foods, that isn't always the case.
 Gum often contains sugar and high-fructose corn syrup, both mentioned above as a no-no. Plus, when you're chewing gum, you're swallowing air…and that causes bloating.
 You may want to avoid using straws for the same reason.

 What is raffinose, you may ask?
 It's another type of sugar naturally occurring in many foods, but it is also known to cause bloating.
 The most common culprits are beans, broccoli, asparagus, cabbage, and kale.

 They're great foods to have in your diet — just not the week before you want to appear lean and mean in your bikini.